Researchers put 20 people in a lab, fed them tasty meals that they enjoyed, and encouraged them to eat until they were satisfied.

 With food, I believe a key strategy (and the one I followed to get healthier) is to consume more whole, unprocessed, nutrient-dense foods from nature — the foods our bodies evolved to eat.
 This could be a Mediterranean diet, a “paleo” type plan, or simply adding more of your favorite vegetables and fruits to your current lifestyle, letting them drive out less-nutritious foods.

 And I think the popular and appealing strategy of “intuitive eating” is best suited to more natural foods.
 Like the people in the study, if we’re eating foods in their natural form (we’d recognize them as coming from a farm; unfortunately this doesn’t include bread, at least in my case), most of us can likely eat until we’re satisfied (without counting calories or measuring portions), and we aren’t tempted to overdo it with the salmon or sneak into the kitchen for more cauliflower.
 However, it seems that many of us, including the randomly selected people in the study, have trouble relying on our natural “stop” signals with highly processed foods.
 Think about unsalted peanuts versus honey roasted peanuts.
 How many would you eat?
 Why is there a difference?

 The modern environment is not designed to promote our highest level of well-being.
 Snack foods and social media are both literally engineered to be “cravable.”
 And our workplaces and neighborhoods are designed around chairs and cars, not natural movement.

-Hmm, that sounds a bit complicated.
-But I’ve found with myself and others that discovering the right formula — regular physical activity you truly enjoy, natural foods you love, physical/emotional/mental self-care, and the social support you need — brings freedom and joy, as well as health benefits.
+I’ve found with myself and others that discovering the right formula — regular physical activity you truly enjoy, natural foods you love, physical/emotional/mental self-care, and the social support you need — brings freedom and joy, as well as health benefits.
 Certainly not deprivation and drudgery, which is how so many people think about “diet” and “exercise.”